bhageeratha-challa/Cognizance2020/README.md

-ask for input of user i.e to give 1 for rock, 2 for paper,3for scissors. now update count of user and computer. write an if statement to check if any of the players score is 10. then if any player got 10 give out put as that player won!.
+ask for input of user i.e to give 1 for rock, 2 for paper,3for scissors. now update count of user and computer. write an if statement to check if any of the players score is 10.
+Then if any player got 10 give out put as that player won!.